Published by Blue Grid Media • Updated for 2026 • 14 min read

 How to Set Your LSA Budget

-Most businesses set their LSA budget by guessing a number that feels comfortable.
+We get it, most business owners set their LSA budget by picking a number that feels comfortable and hoping for the best.
 That's backwards.
-Here's a framework that works.
+Here's a framework that actually works.

 Step 1: Decide how many leads you want per week